From Lima to Lake Titicaca, these are the best hotels in Peru. Experience a unique part of South American with world-class luxury.

 Check out prices here >>

 Machu Picchu is by far the most popular destination in Peru.
 Naturally, you’ll also want to visit the ancient Inca ruins in style.
 The best hotel in Machu Picchu is by far the Belmond Sanctuary Lodge.
 Why?
-It is located directly in front of the entrance of the New World Wonder, whereas ALL other tourists will have to stay in the town of Aguas Calientes some 400 meters below and have to take a 30 minutes bus ride.
+It is located directly at the entrance of the New World Wonder, whereas ALL other tourists will have to stay in the town of Aguas Calientes some 400 meters below and have to take a 30 minutes bus ride (check out this list of the best hotels near Machu Picchu).
+This is by far the closest hotel to Machu Picchu.

-Since the hotel is frequently booked out, I’d like to point you towards the only luxury alternative for visiting Machu Picchu: The Inkaterra Machu Picchu Pueblo Hotel.
-They are located in Aguas Calientes, but also keep up a high international luxury standard.
+Since the hotel is frequently booked out, I’d like to point you towards the only true 5 star alternative for visiting Machu Picchu: The Inkaterra Machu Picchu Pueblo Hotel.
+This luxury resort is located in Aguas Calientes but also keeps up a high international luxury standard.

 Pro tip: Belmond also runs an amazing luxury train from Cusco to Aguas Calientes.
 So you also got the chance to arrive in style!